 1. Big Launcher

 However, the free version comes with some limitation.
 For instance – you can only see five recent entries in the call list and messages.
+Also, a screen reminding you to buy the full version is shown from time to time.
 So, if you would like to unlock these feature, buy the pro version of the app for $10.

 Install Big Launcher (free)